vieiraae/rta/README.md

 * Weblogic provides the management layer (config, monitoring, wlst, etc.)
 * 0%  server side includes (except the login page)
 * Built to be production ready!
+* Works great with Big Data (Spark, Storm & the likes)
 * Works great on the Public Cloud...

 > The application was built to be simple so that it’s easy to extend and reuse.
 Feel free to use/change the code according your needs and if possible share your improvements with the community.